makhlaghi/fitstojpg/README.md

 Requirements:
 ------------
-`fits2jpg` requires two packages to be installed on your machine, installing them is easy and straightforward.
+`fitstojpg` requires two packages to be installed on your machine, installing them is easy and straightforward.

 - [IJG's libjpeg](http://www.ijg.org/), which should already be